CSEP Certified Personal Trainer® (CSEP-CPT)

 What is a CSEP Certified Personal Trainer®?

-A CSEP-CPT administers the CPAFLA to healthy populations, develops and implements a tailored physical activity, fitness and lifestyle plan.
-The minimum requirement to become a CSEP-CPT is a 2 year College diploma or 2 year University degree credits in the 7 core areas.
+A CSEP-CPT administers the CSEP-PATH to healthy populations, develops and implements a tailored physical activity, fitness and lifestyle plan.
+The minimum requirement to become a CSEP-CPT is a 2 year College diploma or 2 year University degree credits in the 6 core areas.
 CSEP-CPTs are covered by professional liability insurance to work within the CSEP-CPT Scope of Practice.
 See other benefits of being certified with CSEP.

 How do I get certified?

 - Renew your certification by March 31* of each year

-- submit 30 professional development credits (PDC) every two years (see the PDC chart).
+- Acquire 30 professional development credits (PDC) every two years (see the PDC chart).
 Members are encouraged to select quality professional development opportunities that will enhance their knowledge and expertise in the areas of health-related fitness applications for both apparently healthy populations.
 Please contact us if you are not sure about your next required PDC submission date.